Particular/docs.particular.net/nservicebus/messaging/routing-extensibility_content_core_[6,).partial.md

+## Applying routing strategies

+Routing a message involves the following steps:

-## Applying routing stragies based on message type
+- Select the routing strategy based on the [message intent](nservicebus/messaging/messages-events-commands.md)

-The first part of routing a message involves selecting the routing strategy based on the message type.
-Which will result in either a Unicast or a Multicast strategy being used.
+- Determine the specific properties for the selected routing strategy based on the message type e.g. as destination address in case of a Command/Unicast strategy

-### Unicast routing
+### Command/Unicast routing

-To extend [command routing](/nservicebus/messaging/routing.md#command-routing), routing extensions can access the route table from `EndpointConfiguration` level or from the feature level:
+To extend [command routing](/nservicebus/messaging/routing.md#command-routing), routing extensions can access the route table on the `EndpointConfiguration` level or from the feature level:

 snippet: RoutingExtensibility-RouteTableConfig